Arboreal Encounters

 U.K.

-The Royal Oak as it stands today is actually a descendant of the original tree that bares its name, which died sometime in the early 18th century due to souvenir hunters taking parts of the tree which, according to Samuel Pepys in 1702, rendered it completely without bark (de Groot, 2016).
-Because of this, the name of the current tree within the grounds of Boscobel House was adapted to signify its linkages and cultural ties to the previous tree.
-Interestingly enough due to this adaptation Son of Royal Oak acts as organic repurposing of human activities — placing significant importance on notions of inheritance, of land, status and class.
+Because of this, the name of the current tree within the grounds of Boscobel House was adapted to signify its linkages and cultural ties to the previous tree and, I imagine, to retain their royal connections.
+Interestingly enough, due to this adaptation, the naming of 'Son of Royal Oak' also acts as a kind of organic repurposing of human activities, namely primogeniture — placing significant importance on gendered notions of inheritance, of land, status and class upon the tree.

 “As the tannin effects the tone and therefore the visual structure of the print, it could also be said that one literally views and therefore perceives each tree through an aspect of the tree itself.
 The tannin, as a layer, acts as if a translucent barrier between the human looking at the print and its human representation beneath its tonal impression, functioning as if a lens between them.
 As the tannin was previously part of the bark of the oak, there is also a curious correlation between the print and the tree when thinking about notions of materiality and form.
 Tannin, when found within oak trees, functions primarily to protect them from predators or from fungal and bacterial infection.
-When oaks are pliant and young, the volume of tannic acid flowing through their frame can prevent excessive and potentially fatal grazing by filling their stems and leaves with a bitter aftertaste to make them unpalatable for munching insects and animals alike.[1]
+When oaks are pliant and young, the volume of tannic acid flowing through their frame can prevent excessive and potentially fatal grazing by filling their stems and leaves with a bitter aftertaste to make them unpalatable for munching insects and animals alike (Oakes, 2021).
 Although invisible to the human eye as this process happens within the interior anatomy of the plant, the photographic process of Arboreal Encounters reveals and visually references a highly important aspect of the lifecycle of the tree that enables them to survive over centuries, much like the mythic, cultural stories that have protected them and prevented their felling.

 Quote taken from my writing on the project Arboreal Encounters in ‘Photographic Phytography: Towards a Photographic Re-centring of the Oak within Theory, Material and Practice’, Plant Perspectives.